 Although it is not clearly seen on the photo, the three sub-dials include a subsidiary seconds display at 3 o’clock, as well as a 30-minute and 12-hour chronograph counters at 9 and 6 hours respectively.

-Its transparent case back covered with a sapphire crystal provides an unobstructed view of the mechanism and its oscillating weight, although there is nothing really to look at, if you don’t count a PVD black oscillating weight with white Wyler logo on it.
+Its transparent case back covered with a sapphire crystal provides an unobstructed view of the mechanism and its oscillating weight, although there is nothing to look at if you don’t count a PVD black oscillating weight with white Wyler logo on it.

-The balance wheel of the new Wyler Code-R All-Black is protected with Wyler’s proprietary time-proven Incaflex anti-shock system.
-The movement itself is further isolated from occasional shocks with a carbon-fiber resin frame that decouples the movement from the case of the watch if it unexpectedly suffers a severe blow.
+The balance wheel of the Code-R All-Black is protected with Wyler’s proprietary time-proven Incaflex anti-shock system.
+The movement itself is further isolated from occasional shocks with a carbon-fiber resin frame that decouples the movement from the case if it unexpectedly suffers a severe blow.

-Although measuring “just” 43 millimeters in width and being equipped with so called ‘integrated’ lugs that are hidden inside the titanium body, the watch is still quite long measuring approximately 52 millimeters from tip to tip.
-While persons with wider wrists may be absolutely okay with the size of this thing, guys with average (and, of course, narrower) wrists should probably try one before ordering the watch (or at least choose a shop with generous return policy) or risk one of the worst cases of buyer’s remorse in their lives.
+Although measuring “just” 43 millimeters in width and being equipped with so-called ‘integrated’ lugs that are hidden inside the titanium body, the case is still longer than I care for measuring approximately 52 millimeters from tip to tip.
+While persons with wider wrists may be okay with the size of this thing, guys with average (and, of course, narrower) wrists should probably try one before ordering the watch (or at least choose a shop with generous return policy) or risk one of the worst cases of buyer’s remorse in their lives.

-The watch is supplied on a textured rubber strap with a titanium folding clasp.
+The Code-R is supplied on a textured rubber strap with a titanium folding clasp.

 Well, what can I say?

-For a price of about $6000, this is quite an expensive piece of Swiss watchmaking.
-However, if you want to get yourself a sporty Swiss watch that doesn’t look like thousands of other timekeepers made in the same country, this one may be a more adequate choice than some overpriced Omega or Rolex.
-Sporting a well-balanced exterior with nice and, well, expensive machine-brushed finish, the watch clearly looks like it is worth every penny that the brand plans to charge for it.
+For a price of about $6000, this is an expensive piece of Swiss watchmaking.
+However, if you want to get yourself a “sporty-luxury” watch that doesn’t look like thousands of other timekeepers made in the same country, this one may be a more adequate choice than some overpriced Omega or Rolex.
+Sporting a well-balanced exterior with nice and, well, expensive machine-brushed finish, it looks like it is worth every penny that the brand plans to charge for it.

-Movement: Automatic, probably ETA 7750, with a full-black open-worked oscillating weight, Swiss Made
+Movement: Automatic, with a full-black open-worked oscillating weight, Swiss Made

 Functions & Complications: Hours, minutes, small seconds, date, chronograph